 Most tires for an RV are covered in a special anti-ozone and antioxidant coating and a tire dressing finish that gives them a touch of shine.
 Try to wash your tires once or twice a year at most to keep these coatings intact.
 If you wash them too often, it can remove the treatment, resulting in tires that wear out much faster than you planned.

 When your RV weight is unevenly distributed, it causes the tire tread to wear down, which can result in a flat or a dangerous blowout.
-Rotate your tires regularly, and if you’re not removing them for storage, do it one more time before you put your RV in the garage.
+Try to keep even weight distribution throughout your coach to reduce the wear on your tires.

 Too much or too little air pressure can wreak havoc on your tires, even while in storage.
 Before you call it a day, do a quick check to make sure that your tires are properly inflated before you store the RV for the off-season.
 Some manufacturers recommend you inflate them 25% more than normal while in storage.